josephalfred7/Teamify/README.md

 ```
 We then automated this using a test in our PHPUnit test suite.
 The test [registers](https://github.com/josephalfred7/Teamify/blob/master/teamify/tests/Feature/DisplayTeamsTest.php#L159) a new student without a team, [registers](https://github.com/josephalfred7/Teamify/blob/master/teamify/tests/Feature/DisplayTeamsTest.php#L164) an instructor, simulates the instructor [pressing](https://github.com/josephalfred7/Teamify/blob/master/teamify/tests/Feature/DisplayTeamsTest.php#L166) the "shuffle" button, and then [asserts](https://github.com/josephalfred7/Teamify/blob/master/teamify/tests/Feature/DisplayTeamsTest.php#L167) that all students are assigned to a team.

 At the end of the last sprint, we had 21 tests.
-This sprint, we wrote 20 more test for a total of 41 tests.
+This sprint, we wrote 20 more tests for a total of 41 tests.
 As you can see below, by the end of the sprint, all our tests were passing:

 ![All tests are green](admin/AllTests.png)